 Kathi Sundstrom, Executive Director for Decidedly Jazz Danceworks

 Work permits are required for foreign nationals who want to work during their time in Canada.
-These are issued by Citizenship and Immigration Canada (CIC) and give authorization for someone to work legally in Canada.
+These are issued by Immigration, Refugees and Citizenship Canada (IRCC) and give authorization for someone to work legally in Canada.
 The work permit is going to explain the type of work the individual named can perform, the employer(s) they can provide labour, where they are going to work and how long they are given permission to work.
 Contact us today at (403) 452-9515 Ext.
 107 or 1-800-932-1190 or email us directly.

 To be eligible for a work permit you must:

 To apply before coming to Canada you will need to do so at the visa office in your country.
 You can apply from within the country but only if you meet the specific requirements.
 You can also apply as you enter Canada, but only as a holder of an eTA (electronic travel authorization), holds a valid medical certificate, have the ID number your intended employer has received, and that your employer has submitted a positive or valid LMIA (explained below).